David Curtis (rugby union): Career

 His four first-class cricket matches were for Oxford University in 1990, playing against Leicestershire, Glamorgan, Nottinghamshire and Cambridge.
 A right-handed batsman, he made 89 runs at 22.25.

 Personal life

 He now lives in Zimbabwe, making a living through selling wine and craft beer.
-He has three sons, Angus who currently plays for Ulster, Graham and Simon, and a daughter Annabel.
+He has three sons, Angus who formerly played for Ulster, Graham and Simon, and a daughter Annabel.